allenai/allennlp-guide/chapters/part1/training-and-prediction.md

 ## Writing your predictor

 For making predictions in a demo setting, AllenNLP uses `Predictors`, which are a thin wrapper around your trained model.
-A `Predictor's` main job is to take a JSON representation of an instance, convert it to an `Instance` using the dataset reader (the `text_to_instance` mentioned above), pass it through the model, and return the prediction in a JSON serializable format.
+A `Predictor`'s main job is to take a JSON representation of an instance, convert it to an `Instance` using the dataset reader (the `text_to_instance` mentioned above), pass it through the model, and return the prediction in a JSON serializable format.